d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 BlazingText

-* Highly optimized implementation of the Word2Vec and text classiciation algorithms.
+* Highly optimized implementation of the Word2Vec and text classification algorithms.
 The Word2Vec algorithm is useful for many downstream natural language processing (NLP) tasks, such as sentiment analysis, named entity recognition, machine translation, etc.
 * Really optimized way to determine contextual semantic relationships between words in a body text.